GetCommit/DS_Final/README.md

 The total time to populate our cache is at least 1 hour due to the rate limit of 600 req/s of the MapBox API.
 Therefore, it is recommended to use the already-populated cache whenever possible (meaning do not delete `cache.json`)

+### ETL
+We used Spark to clean and join the datasets in etl.py.
+The program will first transform a column from each data frame using the cached Coordinates to Neighborhood mapping.
+The joined data frame will be saved in /Joined Data folder, and the size will be about 4.8 GB.